portsicle/portsicle-client/README.md

 });
 ```

-3. With this minimal setup ypur build will be served locally, Now run the `portsicle client` and mention the port on which the build is running (`3000` in this case).
+3. With this minimal setup your build will be served locally, Now run the `portsicle client` and mention the port on which the build is running (`3000` in this case).

 ```
 ./portsicle http -p 3000
 ```

-**Smilar approach can be applied for Simple Node HTML servers as well as other meta Frameworks (Vue, Svelte, etc)**
+**Similar approach can be applied for Simple Node HTML servers as well as other meta Frameworks (Vue, Svelte, etc)**